 - Hear stories and fun facts while playing clue-based games with a chance to win prizes

-- Enjoy enough food samples for a light meal and add a beer or glass of wine to the package
+- See historic architecture like a 100+ year old German bar, and add a beer or glass of wine to the package

 - Get to know Chicago's history with an innovate and educational touring experience

 |Fri, Feb 28||1:30pm||2.8 hours||10+||$42.00|